serkaneken/todo-app/README.md

-## Feedback from the 2019 Assignment Review by @mcenkbatman

-### General Notes

-- **Deployment**: Positive feedback on successful app deployment.
-- **Commit Messages**: Negative remark for non-descriptive commit messages, suggesting the need for clarity.
-- **Empty Task Creation**: Highlighted as a downside.
-Tasks without content can be created, leading to error responses.
-Suggested improvements include frontend validation and error notifications.
-- **Design**: Praised for the app's design.
-- **User Feedback on Requests**: Lack of user feedback mechanisms (like overlays or spinners) during server communication was noted as a missing feature.
-- **Update Endpoint Parameters**: Criticism for the update endpoint's lack of specificity on what it updates.
-- **Responsiveness**: The app's responsiveness was commended.
-- **Extra Features**: Positive note on additional features like filtering tasks by status and the option to remove completed tasks.
-- **README**: Positive feedback for including a README.

-### Server-Side

-- **Code Styling & Variable Naming**: Neutral observation on code styling and naming conventions.
-- **Layering**: Negative feedback on the lack of separation between routes, controllers, services, and data access layers, suggesting a more structured approach.
-- **Update Method**: Questioned the necessity of saving after an update operation.
-- **Remove Method**: Criticism for hard deleting tasks rather than marking them as deleted, although it was noted this might not be critical for this project.
-- **Parameter Validation**: Lack of parameter validation was pointed out, though encapsulation for updates was seen as a positive step.
-- **Model**: Positive for including creation timestamps, though it's noted this isn't utilized on the frontend.
-- **Configuration & Constants**: Commended for proper use.

-### Client-Side

-- **Redux**: Positive feedback on using Redux.
-- **Redux Usage**: Mixed feelings about the direct API calls within actions, suggesting separation and the potential use of Saga for an event-driven architecture.
-- **Component Decomposition**: Advised for more granular component breakdown to enhance modularity.
-- **UI Library**: Noted absence and emphasized the importance of using UI libraries for UX-focused positions rather than inline styling.
-- **Hooks**: Negative for not utilizing React hooks.
-- **Action States (Pending, Success, Fail)**: Pointed out as missing, which is important for user feedback.
-- **View Styling**: Neutral on styling approaches, expressing a preference for UI library styles over inline.
-- **Code Styling**: Suggested improvements in rendering methods for readability and modularization.
-- **Config & Constants**: Mixed feedback on the use of setup proxy and constants within actions.

-### Extras

-- **General Appearance**: Liked the overall look of the demo.
-- **Polling**: Critiqued the method of fetching todos every 10 seconds, suggesting sockets as an alternative.
+## Feedback from the 2019 Assignment Review by @mcenkbatman.
+Thanks to this review, I learned about some shortcomings.

+I've completed the review once more.
+The symbols -: negative, +: positive, and o: neutral are used to indicate the nature of the feedback.

+## Demo & Others:

+- **Deployment**: Positive feedback for successfully deploying the application.
+- **Commits**: Negative feedback due to the presence of 25 commits, most of which are titled "make it better," indicating a need for more descriptive commit messages.
+- **Empty Task Creation**: Negative feedback for allowing the creation of empty tasks, which also results in a 503 error.
+It's suggested that frontend validation should prevent the creation of empty tasks and display an error notification or message if attempted.
+- **Design**: Positive feedback for the application's design.
+- **Request Feedback**: Negative for the absence of user feedback mechanisms like overlays, spinners, or notification messages when communicating with the server.
+- **Update Endpoint Parameters**: Negative feedback for the PUT endpoint performing a status update without requiring additional parameters, suggesting that what is being updated should be explicitly stated.
+- **Responsiveness**: Positive feedback for the application's responsiveness.
+- **Extra Feature**: Positive feedback for additional features, such as filter tabs based on status and the ability to remove completed tasks.
+- **README**: Positive feedback for including a README file.

+## Server:

+- **Code Styling**: Neutral feedback regarding code styling.
+- **Variable Naming**: Neutral feedback on variable naming conventions.
+- **Layering**: Negative feedback for lack of proper layering, with routes in index.js accessing data directly.
+Ideally, routes should be separated, funnel through controllers, which then interact with services, and finally, data access.
+Operations between routes and data access should occur in distinct layers.
+- **Update Method**: Neutral feedback questioning the necessity of performing a save operation after an update.
+- **Remove Method**: Negative feedback for implementing a hard delete.
+The model could include an isDeleted flag, though for this project, retaining deleted records may not be necessary, but generally, records are not deleted from the database.
+- **Parameter Validation**: Neutral feedback on the absence of parameter validation, though an attempt to encapsulate updates by name is noted.
+Endpoints for creating and updating should include checks to prevent data corruption and server crashes, such as type checks and preventing unauthorized combinations.
+- **Model**: Positive feedback for including a creation timestamp in the model, though it's noted that this is not utilized on the frontend.
+- **Config & Constants**: Positive feedback for the configuration and constants.

+## Client:

+- **Redux**: Positive feedback for using Redux.
+- **Redux Usage**: Neutral feedback on how actions (thunk) make API requests directly, suggesting that these requests could be abstracted into a separate layer, like an API, and potentially using Saga for a more event-driven architecture.
+- **Component Decomposition**: Negative feedback for the level of component decomposition, indicating that both the individual components and the overall app could be further broken down for better modularity.
+- **UI Library**: Negative feedback for the absence of a UI library, highlighting that for the position sought, UX is more critical than UI, thus using pre-made UI libraries is preferred over inline styling.
+- **Hooks**: Negative feedback for not utilizing React hooks.
+- **Pending, Success, Fail Actions**: Negative feedback for the absence of these actions, which are crucial for providing user feedback.
+- **View Styling**: Neutral feedback on styling, with a preference for using styling from UI library components, proceeding with classes if necessary, and resorting to theme-based styling as a last resort.
+- **Code Styling**: Neutral feedback suggesting that the render method could be further broken down into sections or functions for better readability, to avoid confronting a block of code upon entering a component.
+- **Config & Constants**: Neutral feedback, noting only the presence of a setupProxy and embedding a desired constant directly within actions.

+## Extras:

+- **General Appearance**: Positive feedback for the overall look of the demo.
+- **Polling**: Negative feedback for fetching todos every 10 seconds, suggesting that sockets could be used instead.